rafaeldevvv/snake-game/README.md

 - [Eloquent JS](https://eloquentjavascript.net/) - Game Project Reference
 - [Epidemic Sound](https://www.epidemicsound.com/) - I used it to get the sound effect.
 - [Free SVG](https://freesvg.org/) - I got some fruit images from here.
-- [pixilart](https://www.pixilart.com/) - I used it to draw the fruits.
+- [pixilart](https://www.pixilart.com/) - I used it to draw the fruits and the snake.
 I first tried to draw the fruits with PhotoShop, but my computer couldn't keep VS Code and PhotoShop open at the same time.

 ### Sound Effects